Vatican official condemns Maynard assisted suicide case in U.S.

 The Roman Catholic Church opposes euthanasia and assisted suicide, teaching that life starts at the moment of conception and should end at the moment of natural death.

-Reporting By Philip Pullella in Vatican City; Additional reporting by Alex Dobuzinskis in Los Angeles; Editing by Angus MacSwan and Cynthia Osterman
+Reporting By Philip Pullella; Editing by Angus MacSwan; Editing by Angus MacSwan